ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transfer-commence-msg: Request to begin the commencement of the asset transfer.

-- ack-commence-msg: Response to accept to the commencement of the asset transfer.
+- ack-commence-msg: Response to accept the commencement of the asset transfer.

 - lock-assert-msg: Sender gateway has performed the lock of the asset in the origin network.

-- assertion-receipt-msg: Receiver gateway acknowledges receiving of the signed lock-assert-msg.
+- assertion-receipt-msg: Receiver gateway acknowledges receiving the signed lock-assert-msg.

 - commit-prepare-msg: Sender gateway requests the start of the commitment stage.